Buddy-Technology/offer-component/README.md

 - __paginated__ (default) - A paginated form where users click through to the next section.
 - __single form__ - A single form where all fields are displayed in the same, scrollable view.
-- __offer only__ - Hide all the form fields and only display the insurance offer with the quote.
-Using this mode requires collecting all necessary data and a payment integration (See Buddy's [Partner API docs](https://buddyinsurance.stoplight.io/docs/partner-api-documentation/ZG9jOjE1NDc1MzQx)).
+- __offer only__ -  View for displaying just the insurance offer with a quote and checkbox that fires `onAddToCart` when checked and `onRemoveFromCart` when unchecked (see [For full stack apps](#for-full-stack-apps) for more info).
+**NOTE**: Offer-Only implementations are meant to be rendered in a controlled environment with necessary data passed into it, and will require a payment integration for checkout (see Buddy's [Partner API docs](https://buddyinsurance.stoplight.io/docs/partner-api-documentation/ZG9jOjE1NDc1MzQx)).
+If any fields are missing or invalid, a step-through form will render with the individual views that include the needed fields.
+Views with satisfied fields will be skipped.
+Once users rectify any needed info, they will land on the offer only screen.

 ---
 ## Checkout